 - 97% interest-only

 These exotic and subprime mortgages made Fannie and Freddie's loan acquisitions toxic.

-In 2005, the Senate sponsored a bill that prohibited them from holding mortgage-backed securities in their portfolio.
+In 2005, the Senate sponsored a bill that prohibited them from holding mortgage-backed securities in their portfolios.
 Congress wanted to reduce the risk to the government.
-In total, the two GSEs owned or guaranteed 44%, or $4.8 trillion (in 2009 dollars), of residential mortgage debt, up from 36% in 2006.
+By 2009, the two GSEs owned or guaranteed 44%, or $4.8 trillion (in 2009 dollars), of residential mortgage debt, up from 36% in 2006.

 As government-sponsored enterprises, Fannie and Freddie took on more risk than they should have.
 They didn't protect the taxpayers who ultimately had to absorb their losses.
 But they didn't cause the housing downturn.
 They didn't flood the market with exotic loans.
-Instead, they were a consequence, not a cause, of the mortgage crisis.
+They were a symptom, not a cause, of the mortgage crisis.

-By 2007, only 17 percent of their portfolio was subprime or Alt-A loans.
+According to some estimates, only 17% of their portfolios in 2007 were subprime or Alt-A loans.
 But then housing prices declined, and homeowners began defaulting.
-As a result, this relatively small percentage of subprime loans contributed 50 percent of the losses.
+As a result, this relatively small percentage of subprime loans contributed substantially to the losses.

-What would happen if Congress eliminated Fannie and Freddie?
-It would dramatically reduce the availability of mortgages and increase the cost.
+If Congress eliminated Fannie and Freddie, it would dramatically reduce the availability of mortgages and increase the cost.
 Banks hesitate to issue mortgages that aren't guaranteed.
-Mortgage interest rates could go as high as 9-10 percent.
-Mortgages would become rare and expensive.
+Mortgage interest rates could rise.
 The U.S. housing market would collapse.

 A homeowner who put 20% down on a $300,000 home with a 4.5% interest rate today would pay $1,216 a month in principal and interest.
 The same loan at 9% would result in a monthly P&I payment of $1,931.